Varshat04/predictive-cloud-resource-opt/readme.md

 This project follows a strict **3-Tier Decoupled Architecture**:

-1. **Model Layer (MLOps):** Prophet models are trained offline on Google Colab using Kaggle datasets, then serialized into binary `.pkl` files for ultra-fast, sub-millisecond inference.
+1. **Model Layer (MLOps):** Prophet models are trained offline on Google Colab using the [Cloud Computing Performance Metrics Dataset](https://www.kaggle.com/datasets/abdurraziq01/cloud-computing-performance-metrics) from Kaggle, then serialized into binary `.pkl` files for ultra-fast, sub-millisecond inference.
 2. **Controller Layer (Backend):** A Flask RESTful microservice acts as the bridge.
 It loads the `.pkl` files into RAM, queries the SQLite/MySQL database via SQLAlchemy, and serves JSON responses.
 3. **Presentation Layer (Frontend):** The dashboard uses `fetch()` API calls asynchronously to render predictive metrics dynamically via Chart.js.